Population: 1,236,344,631 - ranks 2nd worldwide

 - 2013: Hand of Hope continued its partnership with TOMS Shoes to provide new shoes to children in India.

-Television and RadioJoyce’s Enjoying Everyday Life television shows are available in 30 different languages; The Radio program is available in 5 different languages.
+Television and RadioJoyce’s Enjoying Everyday Life television shows are available in 7 different languages on TV, and 30 languages on YouTube; The Radio program is available in 6 different languages.